This page contains information on:

 In order to be eligible, you must have a valid F-1 visa.
 For Post-Completion OPT, you must have completed all of the course requirements for the award of your degree.
 For Pre-Completion OPT, you must have completed one academic year of study and be currently enrolled as a full-time student at Barnard.
 Note: You may not apply for OPT (pre or post) if you are currently withdrawn from the College for any reason.
 Once you have been readmitted, you must complete one full academic year before you can qualify for OPT.

 You are eligible for a maximum of 12 months of full-time OPT employment while in F-1 status, for each degree level (i.e., 12 months for a Bachelor’s degree, 12 months for a Master's degree, 12 months for a Ph.D.)
 Think of it as a bank account of 12 months of work eligibility; any time spent on Pre-Completion OPT will be deducted from your 12 months of eligibility and will shorten your time available for Post-Completion OPT.

 OPT STEM Extension

-Certain government-designated STEM degree-holders (Science, Technology, Engineering, and Mathematics) may be eligible for an additional 17 months of OPT, for a total of 29 months.
+Certain government-designated STEM degree-holders (Science, Technology, Engineering, and Mathematics) may be eligible for an additional 24 months of OPT.
 To verify whether your degree program qualifies for a STEM extension, please check the U.S. Immigration & Customs Enforcement (ICE) STEM extension list.
-If your major is listed and you are interested in applying, please click on the Application for STEM Extension.

 Curricular Practical Training (CPT)